Sam Giancana: Rise to power

-After his release from prison in 1942, Giancana made a name for himself by convincing Accardo, then the Outfit's underboss, to stage a takeover of Chicago's African-American "policy" (lottery) payout system for the Outfit.
-Giancana's crew is believed to have been responsible for convincing Eddie Jones to quit his racket and leave the country.
-Giancana's crew was also responsible for the August 4, 1952 murder of African-American gambling boss Theodore Roe.
-Both Jones and Roe were major South Side gambling bosses.
+After his release from prison in 1942, Giancana made a name for himself by convincing Accardo, then the Outfit's underboss, to stage a takeover of Chicago's African American "policy" (lottery) payout system for the Outfit.
+Giancana's crew is believed to have convinced Eddie Jones to quit his racket and leave the country.
+Giancana's crew was also responsible for the August 4, 1952, murder of African American gambling boss Theodore Roe.
+Jones and Roe were major South Side gambling bosses.
 Roe had refused to surrender control of his operation as the Outfit had demanded, and on June 19, 1951, Roe fatally shot Leonard "Fat Lennie" Caifano, a made man of Giancana's crew.

 The Outfit's South Side "policy"-game takeover was not complete until another Outfit member, Jackie "the Lackey" Cerone, scared "Big Jim" Martin to Mexico with two bullets to the head that did not kill him.
-When the lottery money started rolling in for the Outfit after this gambling war, the amount this game produced for the Outfit was in the millions of dollars a year and brought Giancana further notice.
+When the lottery money started rolling in for the Outfit after this gambling war, the amount this game produced for the Outfit was in the millions of dollars a year, bringing Giancana further notice.
 It is believed to have been a major factor in his being "anointed" as the Outfit's new boss in 1957.
 Accardo joined Ricca in semi-retirement, becoming the Outfit's consigliere.
 However, it was generally understood that Accardo and Ricca still had the real power.
 Giancana was required to consult Accardo and Ricca on all important Outfit affairs.

 Giancana was present at the Mafia's 1957 Apalachin meeting at the Upstate New York estate of Joseph Barbara.
 Later, Buffalo crime boss Stefano Magaddino and Giancana were overheard on a wiretap saying the meeting should have occurred in the Chicago area.
 Giancana claimed that the Chicago area was "the safest place in the world" for a major underworld meeting because he had several police chiefs on his payroll.
 If the syndicate ever wanted to hold a meeting in or around Chicago, Giancana said, they had nothing to fear because they had the area "locked up tight".